stephendickens1/ruby-foundations/chapter1/01_say_hello_to_ruby.md

 > Hello
 ```

-When you've spent a few mins thinking and researching, move on to the next section and we'll come back to this in the next chapter, which focuses on error messages.
+When you've spent a few mins thinking and researching, move on to the next section and we'll come back to this in the next section, which focuses on error messages.

 ## Reflect and Review

-So far, we've touched on quite a few things, very superficially but, rest assured, we'll dig deeper in later chapters as these are some of the basic building blocks of almost every Ruby program.
+So far, we've touched on quite a few things, very superficially but, rest assured, we'll dig deeper in later sections as these are some of the basic building blocks of almost every Ruby program.

 ### So far, we've encountered